robertwalshcode/book_recommendation_agent/README.md

 # book_recommendation_agent

 ## What is it?
 An AI Agent learning project using gpt-3.5 turbo and Google Books to recommend books based on user preferences and provide details about them.

+Built to use and practice these core technologies and concepts:

+- LLM (Large Language Model)
+- Embeddings / Semantic Similarity
+- RAG (Retrieval-Augmented Generation)
+- Feedback-Driven Personalization
+- Prompt Engineering

 ## Technologies Used